yggdrasil-network/yggdrasil-network.github.io/builds.md

 # Latest Builds

 After every push to the `master` branch of the [GitHub repository](https://github.com/yggdrasil-network/yggdrasil-go), the code is automatically built by [CircleCI](https://circleci.com/gh/yggdrasil-network/yggdrasil-go) for a number of platforms.

-If you prefer to live dangerously, builds are [also available](builds-develop.md) for the `develop` branch.
+If you prefer to live dangerously and want to test bleeding-edge features or changes, development builds are [available from the `develop` branch](builds-develop.md), although these may not be as stable.

 For convenience, the [build artifacts](https://circleci.com/api/v1.1/project/github/yggdrasil-network/yggdrasil-go/latest/artifacts?branch=master&filter=successful) from the latest build are linked below:

 <p id="buildArtifactLinks"></p>